 EXPLANATION OF FUNDING CALCULATION

-All funding for state charter schools comes from the state, and the allocation for each student in a state charter school is determined by adding these four components:
+All funding for state charter schools comes from the state.
+The allocation for each student in a state charter school is determined by adding four components:

-- the average amount of the total revenues less federal revenues other than equalization grants per student for the five school districts with the lowest tax digests; (local five mill share will be deducted for state charter schools), and
+- The average amount of the total revenues less federal revenues less state revenues other than equalization grants per full-time equivalent for the local school systems that comprise the attendance zone of the state charter school; OR

 EXPLANATION OF DEDUCTIONS